-18370. (a) (a) A person shall not, on election day, or at any time that a voter may be casting a ballot, within the 100 foot limit specified in subdivision (b), do any of the following: (1) Circulate an initiative, referendum, recall, or nomination petition or any other petition.

-(2) Solicit a vote or speak to a voter on the subject of marking the voter's ballot.(3) Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications except as provided in Section 14240.

-(4) Do any electioneering as defined by Section 319.5.

-(b) The activities described in subdivision (a) are prohibited within 100 feet of either of the following:

-The entrance to a building that contains a polling place as defined by Section 338.5, an elections official's office, or a satellite location specified in Section 3018.

-(2) An outdoor site, including a curbside voting area, at which a voter may cast or drop off a ballot.
+- 18370. (a) A person shall not, on election day, or at any time that a voter may be casting a ballot, within the 100 foot limit specified in subdivision (b), do any of the following: - (1)Circulate an initiative, referendum, recall, or nomination petition or any other petition. - (2) Solicit a vote or speak to a voter on the subject of marking the voter's ballot. - (3) Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications except as provided in Section 14240. - (4) Do any electioneering as defined by Section 319.5. - (b) The activities described in subdivision (a) are prohibited within 100 feet of either of the following: - (1)The entrance to a building that contains a polling place as defined by Section 338.5, an elections official's office, or a satellite location specified in Section 3018. - (2)An outdoor site, including a curbside voting area, at which a voter may cast or drop off a ballot.

-(c) A person shall not, on election day, or at any time that a voter may be casting a ballot, do any of the following within the immediate vicinity of a voter in line to cast a ballot or drop off a ballot:

-(1) Solicit a vote.

-(2) Speak to a voter about marking the voter's ballot.

-(3) Disseminate visible or audible electioneering information.

-(d) Any person who violates any of the provisions of this section is guilty of a misdemeanor.

-- 18540. (a) Every person who makes use of or threatens to make use of any force, violence, or tactic of coercion or intimidation, to induce or compel any other person to vote or refrain from voting at any election or to vote or refrain from voting for any particular person or measure at any election, or because any person voted or refrained from voting at any election or voted or refrained from voting for any particular person or measure at any election is guilty of a felony punishable by imprisonment in the state prison for 16 months or two or three years. (b) Every person who hires or arranges for any other person to make use of or threaten to make use of any force, violence, or tactic of coercion or intimidation, to induce or compel any other person to vote or refrain from voting at any election or to vote or refrain from voting for any particular person or measure at any election, or because any person voted or refrained from voting at any election or voted or refrained from voting for any particular person or measure at any election is guilty of a felony punishable by imprisonment in the state prison for 16 months or two or three years. - 18541. (a) No person shall, with the intent of dissuading another person from voting, within 100 feet of a polling place, do any of the following: - Solicit a vote or speak to a voter on the subject of marking his or her ballot; - (2) Place a sign relating to voters' qualifications or speak to a voter on the subject of his or her qualifications except as provided in Section 14240; - (3) Photograph, videotape, or otherwise record a voter entering or exiting a polling place;

-(4) Obstruct ingress, egress, or parking.

-(d) Any violation of this section is punishable by imprisonment in a county jail for not more than 12 months, or in the state prison.
+- (c)A person shall not, on election day, or at any time that a voter may be casting a ballot, do any of the following within the immediate vicinity of a voter in line to cast a ballot or drop off a ballot: - (1) Solicit a vote. - (2) Speak to a voter about marking the voter's ballot. - (3) Disseminate visible or audible electioneering information. - (d)Any person who violates any of the provisions of this section is guilty of a misdemeanor. - (a) Every person who makes use of or threatens to make use of any force, violence, or tactic of coercion or intimidation, to induce or compel any other person to vote or refrain from voting at any election or to vote or refrain from voting for any particular person or measure at any election, or because any person voted or refrained from voting for any particular person or measure at any election is guilty of a felony punishable by imprisonment pursuant to subdivision (h) of Section 1170 of the Penal Code for 16 months or two or three years. - (b) Every person who hires or arranges for any other person to make use of or threaten to make use of any force, violence, or tactic of coercion or intimidation, to induce or compel any other person to vote or refrain from voting at any election or to vote or refrain from voting for any particular person or measure at any election, or because any person voted or refrained from voting at any election or voted or refrained from voting for any particular person or measure at any election is guilty of a felony punishable by imprisonment pursuant to subdivision (h) of Section 1170 of the Penal Code for 16 months or two or three years. - 18541. (a) A person shall not, with the intent of dissuading another person from voting, within 100 foot limit specified in subdivision (b), do any of the following: - (1) Solicit a vote or speak to a voter on the subject of marking the voter's ballot; - (2) Place a sign relating to voters' qualifications or speak to a voter on the subject of the voter's qualifications except as provided in Section 14240. - (3) Photograph, videorecord, or otherwise record a voter entering or exiting a polling place. - (4) Obstruct ingress, egress, or parking. - (d) A violation of this section is punishable by imprisonment in a county jail for not more than 12 months, or in the state prison.
 Any person who conspires to violate this section is guilty of a felony.